pingcap/docs-cn/how-to/deploy/orchestrated/tiup.md

     port: 8250
     deploy_dir: "/tidb-deploy/pump-8249"
     data_dir: "/tidb-data/pump-8249"
-    # Config is used to overwrite the `server_configs.drainer` values
+    # The following configs are used to overwrite the `server_configs.drainer` values.
     config:
       gc: 7
 drainer_servers:
   - host: 10.0.1.9
     port: 8249
     data_dir: "/tidb-data/drainer-8249"
-    # if drainer doesn't have checkpoint, use initial commitTS to initial checkpoint
+    # If drainer doesn't have a checkpoint, use initial commitTS as the initial checkpoint.
-    # will get a latest timestamp from pd if setting to be -1 (default -1)
+    # Will get a latest timestamp from pd if commit_ts is set to -1 (the default value).
     commit_ts: -1
     deploy_dir: "/tidb-deploy/drainer-8249"
-    # Config is used to overwrite the `server_configs.drainer` values
+    # The following configs are used to overwrite the `server_configs.drainer` values.
     config:
       syncer.db-type: "tidb"
       syncer.to.host: "10.0.1.9"